ulyssas/VectornatorInspection/README.md

 ## TODO
 * Complete Linearity Curve 5.x format(yes, Vectornator 4.x and Curve 5.x files are technically different format!)
 * Vectornator 4.x file format support will be added later.
-* Bitmap(png) embedding.
+* Gradient fill.
 * Automatically uses `Pixels` as units.
 Curve supports other units as well, which will be added later.
 * text, Curve has weird text format (base64-encoded binary plist).
 I made the decoder, but I haven't done anything else.
-* Other stuffs(line styles, multiple artboards, masks) I'm not sure how to implement them.
+* Other stuffs(line styles, multiple artboards, masks, blur) I'm not sure how to implement them.

 Any amount of contribution is welcome!